taccarlo/OOP_Exercise_Super_Mario/README.md

 ## Author: Carlo Tacchella

 ## Request
-This exercise is based on the famous Super Mario Game.
+This exercise is based on the famous Super Mario game.
 Brief Game Rules
-1. R1 Super Mario, is out hero, he springs around the world, takes all the Coins he meets.
+1. R1 Super Mario, is our hero, he springs around the world, takes all the Coins he meets.
 2. R2 Super Mario has enemies.
 If an enemy kills Super Mario, a life is lost.
 When all lives have been lost, the game ends.
 3. R3 Super Mario can get extra lives by jumping each enemy consecutively without touching the ground.
 4. R4 Super Mario can earn 5 coins by defeating enemies with fireballs.